Piper PA-34 Seneca: PA-34-200T Seneca II

 Responding to complaints about the aircraft's handling qualities, Piper introduced the PA-34-200T Seneca II.
 The aircraft was certified on 18 July 1974 and introduced as a 1975 model.

-The new model incorporated changes to the aircraft's control surfaces, including enlarged and balanced ailerons, the addition of a rudder anti-servo tab, and a stabilator bobweight.
+The new model incorporated changes in the aircraft's control surfaces, including enlarged and balanced ailerons, the addition of a rudder anti-servo tab, and a stabilator bobweight.

 The "T" in the new model designation reflected a change to turbocharged, six-cylinder Continental TSIO-360E or EB engines for improved performance, particularly at higher altitudes.
 The Seneca II retained the counter-rotating engine arrangement of the earlier Seneca I.

 The Seneca II also introduced optional "club seating" whereby the two center-row seats face rearwards and the two back seats face forward allowing more legroom in the passenger cabin.
 A total of 2,588 Seneca IIs were built.

 Gross weights are 4570 lb for takeoff and 4342 lb for landing, with all weight in excess of 4000 lb required to be fuel.

 PA-34-220T Seneca III

 In 1981, the PA-34-220T Seneca III was introduced, having completed certification on 17 December 1980.

 The change in model designation reflected an engine upgrade.
 Continental TSIO-360-KB engines were used which produced 220 horsepower (165 kW), although only rated as such for five minutes and then dropping to 200 hp.

 The horsepower increase, with the new engines limit of 2800 rpm (up from 2575 rpm), combined for much improved climb and cruise performance.
 The new aircraft also incorporated a one-piece windshield and a bare metal instrument panel instead of one covered with a removable plastic fascia.
 Because of the raised zero-fuel weight and the raised maximum take-off weight, the Seneca III has the highest useful load of all the PA-34 variants.
-Some later models have electrically-actuated flaps.
+Some later models have electrically actuated flaps.
 More than 930 Seneca IIIs were built; the last 37 Seneca IIIs built had a 28-volt electrical system rather than the 14-volt system of previous aircraft.

 The aircraft's gross weight was increased to 4750 lb for takeoff and 4513 lb for landing.
 A typical Seneca III with air conditioning and deicing equipment has a useful load of 1377 lb.